Who is blepharoplasty for?

 Preparation

 Your doctor will advise you on how to prepare for surgery.
 For instance, it’s important to stop using tobacco four to six weeks before your operation.
-The doctor may also want you to avoid aspirin and other blood thinners in the days-weeks leading up to surgery.
+The doctor might also want you to avoid aspirin and other blood thinners in the days or weeks leading up to surgery.
 We develop a treatment plan tailored to your needs so you’re as prepared for surgery as possible.

 4. 04.